slawomir-s/INFO/README.md

 The second section contains a few JS training projects.

 The third department is regarding sheer JS plans / jQuery.
-They used: HTML, CSS, Bootstrap, RWD, clean JS, jQuery, Ajax, API, Grunt, Git.
+Used: HTML, CSS, Bootstrap, RWD, clean JS, jQuery, Ajax, API, Grunt, Git.

 In the subject of every project a link to the version was added live.
 If you are interested I am encouraging you to watch projects and the evaluation 🙂